 Exporting a table#

-Your browser will then download a CSV file containing a header row naming your columns, excluding any hidden columns, followed by all the rows of data in the table in text format.
+Your browser will then download a file containing a header row naming your columns, excluding any hidden columns or filtered-out rows, followed by all the rows of data visible in the table.

+A note about “Export CSV” in the sharing menu.
 When on a page with multiple page widgets, “Export CSV” will export only the data in the currently-selected widget.
+To export all your data, use “Export XLSX” or the “Download” option which is explained below in backing up an entire document.

 Backing up an entire document#

-Grist documents can also be downloaded in their entirety as an SQLite database
+In addition, Grist documents can be downloaded in their entirety as an SQLite database

 file with a